Aryan3212/website/src/content/post/time-optimization.md

 The thing is.

-> It doesn't work out that way 9/10.
+> It doesn't work out that way 9/10 times.

 I've tried cutting out social media and video games.
 2 things that drain most of my time but unfortunately, I always see the extra time being swallowed by other stupid things such as watching YouTube or a TV Show.
 In essence, everything balances out and I end up doing the same things all over again but in a different flavour.